-Portland And Vancouver Protests See Antifa Arrests
+Portland, Oregon, And Vancouver, Washington, Protests See Antifa Arrests

 — Portland Police (@PortlandPolice) September 10, 2017

-Resisting arrest, interfering with a police officer, harassment, disorderly conduct, attempted theft and assault on a police officer were among the charges doled out.
-Agencies involved in managing the safety of the event include the Portland Police Bureau, Oregon State Police, Multnomah County Sheriff’s Office, Federal Protective Service, Multnomah County District Attorney’s Office and Portland Fire and Rescue.
+Resisting arrest, interfering with a police officer, harassment, disorderly conduct, attempted theft, and assault on a police officer were among the charges doled out.
+Agencies involved in managing the safety of the event included the Portland Police Bureau, Oregon State Police, Multnomah County Sheriff’s Office, Federal Protective Service, Multnomah County District Attorney’s Office, and Portland Fire and Rescue.

 Portland Police will be reviewing video and images of the event today to further investigate anyone involved in criminal activity who are not currently in custody.

-Portland Police Bureau ask anyone with information to come forward.
+Portland Police ask anyone with information to come forward.
 It can be shared anonymously to Crime Stoppers of Oregon by texting CRIMES (247637), online at http://crimestoppersoforegon.com/submit_online_tip.php or by calling 503-823-HELP (4357).

 Things are getting complicated in the car park, police trying to protect egress of PP attendees as more antifa show up pic.twitter.com/CaoDLhXbLD